PedroCristo/portfolio_project_1/README.md

     -   #### As a returning, I want to:

         1. To find a new available package holidays.
+        2. To find more relevant information about the company

 -   ### Design

     -   #### Colour Scheme
         -    There are four main colors used, white (#ffffff), a variation of white (#faebd7) an orange tone (#f84f0d) and a black (#111111).
 The white is used to fit the      main website background, the black is used for text while the orange represents a color tone that can be seen in the logo, titles and icons.
 The variation of           white (#faebd7) is used for the button background when hovered.

     -   #### Typography